wenwei202/terngrad/README.md

 # run it
 bazel-bin/inception/download_and_preprocess_imagenet "${DATA_DIR}"
 ```
+# Examples
+[Run](/terngrad/run_multi_gpus_cifar10.sh#L5-L33) terngrad on cifar-10, which starts both training and evaluating.
+You can change those hyper-parameters to play.
+More scripts are in [terngrad](/terngrad).
+Use `--help` to check descriptions for usage of python executives.
+More tutorials will be updated.
+Feel free to open an issue if any question.

+# SGD with 32bit gradients
-# Build and run evaluating/training LeNet on mnist
+## Build and run evaluating/training LeNet on mnist
 ```
 cd ${TERNGRAD_ROOT}/terngrad
 bazel build inception/mnist_train